GVenters/Privacy-Statements/jobs-scot.-nhs-uk.md

 For information about how to remove cookies from your device, or how to block individual cookies from being received, please see the instructions and guidance at ico.org.uk. (https://ico.org.uk/global/cookies/ )

 ## Other browser-based local storage mechanisms
-As well as cookies, there are other similar ways of storing information on your browser, namely   Web Storage and Indexed Database.
-We do not use these on this site.
+As well as cookies, there are other similar ways of storing information on your browser, such as Web Storage and Indexed Database.
+We do not use these on this site but we'll inform you here if we do in future.

 ### IP addresses and log files
 We collect a range of information on every request made for resources on this website in log files.
 We do this to measure the performance of the systems used to provide the site to maintain its security and to allow us to investigate in the event of suspected criminal activity.

 We also use them on occasion to track access trends across a number of years (up to 3 years).

 One of the items collected is the IP address associated with the device that is making a request.
 In certain circumstances, your IP address could be used to identify you.
-Because of this, we treat our log files for web requests as personal data and take steps to keep it secure and do not share un-anonymised log files with any 3rd party (except where we might need to do so in connection with suspected criminal activity).
+Because of this, we treat our log files for web requests as personal data and take steps to keep it secure and do not share un-anonymised log files with any 3rd party (except where we might need to do so in connection with suspected criminal activity or where otherwise legally bound to do so).
 For traffic that appears to be accessing the site appropriately, we anonymise IP addresses logs during the logging process.
 For traffic that generates warnings, errors or alerts, we keep the information for a minimum of 12 months – longer if the records are used in connection with an active investigation.

 ### Will anyone but you and NHS Scotland know that you’ve accessed this website?
 Yes.
 Every time you access any website, there are likely to be intermediate providers (such as your Internet Service Provider) who because you make the requests through services provided by them, will know that someone has visited the website.